 From President to Prisoner

-Confederate President Jefferson Davis fled the Confederate capital of Richmond, Va., on April 2, 1865, and made his way to Washington, Ga., where he presided over the last meeting of the Confederate cabinet on May 5.
+Confederate President Jefferson Davis fled Richmond, Va., on April 2, 1865, and made his way to Washington, Georgia, where he presided over the last meeting of the Confederate cabinet on May 5.
 Refusing to admit defeat, Davis pressed west, where he hoped to unite rebel forces and continue the struggle.
 In the predawn hours of May 10, just outside Irwinville in south central Georgia, Davis was captured.
 Today, a monument marks the site of his arrest.
 The 13-acre Jefferson Davis Historic Site also maintains a museum, a short trail, and a gift shop.

 The Town That Blue Built

 Indianapolis newspaper editor Philander H. Fitzgerald, a former drummer boy in the Union army, created the city of Fitzgerald in 1895 as a community for Civil War veterans.
 Though its first residents were former Union soldiers, Fitzgerald’s citizens pledged unity with their former enemies and named the town’s streets after leaders of both armies.
 Located in the town’s historic railroad depot, the Fitzgerald Blue & Gray Museum tells the story of the city’s remarkable founding.
 More than 1,200 artifacts, from weapons to household items, are on display, as well as a replica of a tent that early settlers would have called home.